gersakbogdan/fsnd-conference/README.md

 * Endpoints:
     * **querySessions()** -- Filter sessions by name, speaker, duration or type of session

-Using a general query/filter method requires new indexes on Session.
-Check index.yaml for the list of indexes used.
+Using a general query/filter method requires new indexes on Session. **index.yaml** file contains a list of available indexes.

-This filter will give you for example the opportunity to get only the sessions of type workshop, which takes more than 5 mins and where the speaker is one of your favourites.
+This filter will give you for example the opportunity to get only the sessions for which the type is workshop, takes more than 5 mins and where the speaker is one of your favourites.

 Take note that only one inequality filter for multiple properties can be used:
 "Limitations: The Datastore enforces some restrictions on queries.
 Violating these will cause it to raise exceptions.
 For example, combining too many filters, using inequalities for multiple properties, or combining an inequality with a sort order on a different property are all currently disallowed." ([read more][8])

 One option to avoid this limitation is to apply only one inequality filter in the query and all the others in the code.
-Check "getBefore19Workshops" for an example.
+Check "getBefore19Workshops" for an implementation example.

 ### Resources
 * **Udacity course**